Bumshakalaka/dagmar/README.md

 ### Vector Database

 The system uses a local Qdrant database stored in `./qdrant_db/` by default.
+This can be changed by setting the `QDRANT_URL` environment variable.

 Each document gets its own collection named after the file.

 ### Embedding Configuration